 Highline FreeSolo

 What defines Highline Free solo is that highliner is simply walking unsecured.
 In this regard the risk of death is always present and the slightest mistake can be fatal.
 It is not a practice that, impressive as it may be, should be encouraged or celebrated.
-Slacktivity refrains from this practice and supports no athletes who are into highline free soloing.
+Slacktivity refrains from this practice and does not support athletes who engage in highline freesoloing.

 The Security Basics